GianlucaIavicoli/tailwind-battle-solutions/README.md

 - All accuracy values are provided by the Tailwind Battle website, reflecting how closely my solution matches their target design.
 - `My Chars` is the total number of characters in my solution.
 - `AVG Chars (Others)` represents the average total characters used by other users who completed the same challenge **at the time it was written**.
 Over time, as new submissions are made, these averages may shift.
+- Character counts can be further reduced by skipping proper HTML formatting (e.g., removing spaces and line breaks), though this is not strictly necessary.

 ---